 The post was further criticized by Riley H. Ross, an attorney representing the child’s mother, 28-year-old Rickia Young, who he said was driving when she and her sixteen-year-old nephew were pulled out of their vehicle by police.

 “It’s propaganda, using this kid in a way to say, ‘This kid was in danger and the police were only there to save him,’ when the police actually caused the danger.”
 Ross told the Washington Post.
 “That little boy is terrified because of what the police did.”

 Philadelphia officials announced in September 2021 that the city had reached a $2 million settlement with Young.
 Two officers — Sgt.
 David Chisholm and Officer Darren Kardos — were fired in connection with the incident.
 Chisholm was also accused of “lying or attempting to deceive during a departmental investigation.”
 Fifteen others are reportedly awaiting disciplinary action.

 “Instead of fighting crime and the fear of crime, some of the officers on the scene created an environment that terrorized Rickia Young, her family, and other members of the public,” Commissioner Danielle Outlaw said in a statement.

-According to the Philadelphia Inquirer, Young has also filed a suit against the FOP accusing the group of invading her privacy and inflicting emotional distress upon her.
+Young has also filed a suit against the FOP accusing the group of invading her privacy and inflicting emotional distress upon her.